 Below is the list of games Indie Fund has funded so far (click on the title to go to the game-maker’s website):

-Set in a “noir comic book world”, Framed allows you to rearrange animated panels to change the outcome of a silent narrative.
+Set in a “noir comic book world,” each panel of Framed depicts an important action or event.
+The game then allows you to rearrange these animated windows to change the outcome of a silent narrative.
 The first project from Melbourne’s Loveshack Entertainment.

 Donut County is a whimsical physics toy that explores negative space by allowing players to manipulate a hole in the ground, swallowing up animals and spitting them back out elsewhere.
 For each object players swallow, the hole grows a little bit larger – evoking a sense of childlike wonder through order & scale.
 The action takes place on the stage of the American Southwest, exploring the relationship between modern American and indigenous Pueblo cultures through themes of erasure & discovery.